 It's not always obvious if your youngster can travel in the stroller without a car seat.
 Even though many parents are eager to start using the stroller, no one wants to endanger their kid.
 This post will cover some fundamental considerations about when to put the baby in a stroller without a car seat.

 As your kid ages, you may decide they no longer need a car seat while traveling in a stroller.
 It may be tough to make such a choice, but there are a few things to consider first.
 First and foremost, consult with your child's doctor.
-They may tell you when your kid is safe to go in the stroller without a car seat.
+They may tell you when your kid can go in the stroller without a car seat.
 For detailed information, keep reading!

 When Should You Use A Stroller Without A Car Seat?